-Babolat Pure Drive racquets have been the staple of the Babolat family since they were introduced.
+Babolat Pure Drive racquets have been the staple of the Babolat family since they were introduced in 1994.
+The racquet has been popular because of its ability to generate power and spin easily.
 Babolat created this racquet with extensive input from tennis players and it shows.

-This 100 sq. in racquet weighs 11.3 oz and should work well for both beginner and intermediate players.
+This 100 sq. in racquet weighs 11.2 oz and should work well for both beginner and intermediate players.
 The larger head offers a bigger sweet spot for your shots.
-Some players may find the racquet a little stiff.
-But Babolat counters this with its Cortex dampening system, which uses viscoelastic rubber used in the space industry.
+Even with the recent changes, some players may find the racquet a little stiff.

 This racquet does not offer the same level of control as the Babolat Pure Strike.
 But beginner and intermediate players will have a lot of power and spin to work with from the baseline.